SauravMukherjee44/Aec-Library-Website/README.md

 ### Fork a project

 You can make a copy of the project to your account.
-This process is called forking a project to your Github account.
-On Upper right side of project page on Github, you can see -
+This process is called forking a project to your GitHub account.
+On the Upper right side of the project page on Github, you can see -

 <p align="center">  <img  src="https://i.imgur.com/P0n6f97.png">  </p>
-Click on fork to create a copy of project to your account.
+Click on the fork to create a copy of the project to your account.
 This creates a separate copy for you to work on.

 <br />